-In 2021 and beyond, we’re trading in corporate offices for coworking spaces.
+In 2022 and beyond, we’re trading in corporate offices for coworking spaces.
 Most of us have probably had a toxic experience of working in an office.
-Last year had many of us working at home or quitting our jobs to start a business.
-Now that the dust has settled and many are returning to their office, those who have created a “home office” might be looking to get out of the house.
+2020 had many of us working at home or quitting our jobs to start a business.
+Now that the dust has settled and many have returned to their office, those who have created a “home office” might be looking to get out of the house.
 Coworking spaces have been created to allow freelancers, small business owners, and more with a productive space to work and be a part of a community.
 This concept might be new to some, but there are spaces all over the country.
 From New York to California, here are 16 coworking spaces to check out.

 The Gathering Spot